0x9ONU/Obsidian-Notes/2 - Graduate/1 - Year 1/Fall 2026/1 - Database Theory/1 - Module 1/Lecture 2 - Formal Relational Query Language.md

 	- Ex.
 Java, C++
 2. **Functional**: The computation is expressed as the evaluation of functions
 	- Relational algebra (RA) forms the theoretical basis of SQL
-3. **Declarative**: The suer describes he desired information without a specific seuqence of steps or function calls
+3. **Declarative**: The user describes he desired information without a specific seuqence of steps or function calls
 	- SQL is based upon this

 ### Main Parts of a Query Language